 Nanjing Road in Shanghai

 Peking Opera Company in Beijing

 Next in our journey with Li Bai we see the Peking Opera Company complete with acrobats, traditional tai chi, and the most amazing costumes.
 We always feel like a Broadway show, ballet, or opera are a must-do when traveling.
 Especially since it’s the best way to get a feel for the traditional culture of a country.
-Check out the schedule of the China National Peking Opera, if you’re planning China travels anytime soon.
+Check out the schedule if you’re planning China travels anytime soon.

 Huangshan and the Sea of Clouds

 The Huangshan mountains, like most national parks here in the states, are hard to get to but totally worth the effort.
 Here’s a look at the mountain hiking tour if you’re hoping to get to the top and see the Sea of Clouds.
 We have something much less majestic here in the states on the Blue Ridge Parkway in Asheville, North Carolina.
 Note: much less majestic.
 But if you want to see clouds swallowing mountain tops, this may be your best closer-to-home option.

 See all the amazing natural sights of the Three Gorges landscape in China with a China Cruise down the Yangtze River.
 So pretty, and obviously once in a lifetime stuff!